London Living Rent

 The GLA publishes maximum rents by number of bedrooms for new LLR homes (inclusive of service charges) in every ward in London, and updates these figures each September.
-The latest update was in September 2017, for London Living Rent homes let in financial year 2018/19 (the previous figures, for financial year 2017/18, are also provided below for reference).
+The latest update was in September 2018, for London Living Rent homes let in financial year 2019/20 (the previous figures are also provided below for reference).
 Providers are welcome to set rents below these levels if they wish.

 The rent levels are derived from average local incomes and ward-level house prices using a multi-stage process, set out in Appendix 1.
 Broadly, the rent for a 2-bedroom property is based on one-third of the local median household income, and across London as a whole comes to £1,004 a month, or 67% of the median monthly market rent in London as reported by the Valuation Office Agency for 2016/17.